-During the enrollment process, providers must select a primary and, if applicable, secondary taxonomy code associated with their provider type.
-Providers will be supplied a list of taxonomy codes to choose from that correspond to the services rendered by the type of provider they wish to enroll as.
+During the enrollment process, providers must select a primary taxonomy code associated with their provider type.
+Providers will attest with National Plan and Provider Enumeration System (NPPES) the approved Texas taxonomy codes to choose from that correspond to the services rendered by the type of provider they wish to enroll as.
 Only the code will be displayed.
 Due to copyright laws, TMHP is unable to publish the taxonomy description.
 Therefore, providers must verify the taxonomy code associated with their provider type and specialty before beginning the online attestation process.